Find Affordable College Courses

 Klamath Falls, OR

-You’ll join some of the best and brightest minds around you if you attend Oregon Institute of Technology.
-The school came in at #5 on this year’s Best Computer Engineering Bachelor’s Degree Schools list.
-Located in the town of Klamath Falls, OIT is a public college with a small student population.
+You’ll be in good company if you decide to attend Oregon Institute of Technology.
+It ranked #5 on our 2023 Best Computer Engineering Bachelor’s Degree Schools list.
+Located in the town of Klamath Falls, OIT is a public school with a small student population.

 After completing their Bachelor's Degree, computer engineering tech graduates from OIT carry an average student debtload of $30,717.

-Full Computer Engineering Technology at Oregon Institute of Technology Report
+Read full report on Computer Engineering Technology at Oregon Institute of Technology

-Eastern Kentucky University came in at #6 in this year’s edition of the Best Computer Engineering Bachelor’s Degree Schools ranking.
+Eastern Kentucky University ranked #6 on this year’s Best Computer Engineering Bachelor’s Degree Schools list.
 Eastern is a large public school located in the distant town of Richmond.

 #7